 I want to expand on the cloud part a bit.
 If you are already aware, Cohesity platform is fully integrated with the cloud.
 You can tier to the cloud, archive to the cloud and even run Cohesity in the cloud.
 We didn’t have to do anything extra to provide the same security to your cloud data as to your on-prem data.
 The full at-rest and in-flight encryption ensures that data is protected end-to-end.

 One of the neatest features of Cohesity platform, the one that I believe, provides the most solid defense against Ransomware is its ability to all but eliminate RTOs and RPOs.
 Now bringing RTOs and RPOs into a security blog may seem strange but let me explain why it makes perfect sense here.
 The Ransomware attacks work by temporarily removing access to the working data set.
 If the company doesn’t pay up, the perpetrator removes access permanently.
 Bigger the impact of this data loss to business operation, higher the chance of businesses paying up the ‘ransom’.
 Now imagine a world where customer can do backups every minute and can restore to any point back in time almost instantly.
 If they can do that, then the worst they lose is a minute worth of data, so right there they have all but addressed the key downside of ransomware attacks.
 Additionally, an ability to go back to any ‘clean state’ almost instantly can let their security forensics to find out exactly when a particular security breach happened and how.
 Cohesity’s unique SnapTree™ technology allows them to do exactly that!
 It allows the customer to take any number of snapshots as often as they want while keeping each of the snapshots fully hydrated.
-A colleague of mine wrote an excellent white paper on data protection that explains the SnapTree™ in greater detail.
-I encourage you to read that.

 I have barely scratched the surface on security here.
 Each one of the points discussed here deserve their own blog post.
 But if there is one message I want you to take from here is that security simply can’t be an afterthought.
 It has to be thought of before the first line of code is written, before the high level design is done and even before the business case for the product is made.
 I am extremely fortunate to be working with an experienced core team who is building such a complex system, the fourth time over!
 That’s why the security was built into the fabric of our distributed scale-out platform.
 Consolidation of workflows, FIPS-certified at-rest encryption, data isolation and SnapTree technology provide the multi-layer security that all work together to stop data breaches in your secondary storage and minimize the adverse consequences of breaches in your primary systems.